uclamii/model_tuner/source/usage_guide.rst

 class.
 Users can specify a binary classifier as the estimator, and the library takes care of essential tasks like data preprocessing, model calibration, and cross-validation.
-The library also provides robust support for evaluating the model's performance using a variety of metrics, such as accuracy, precision, recall, and ROC-AUC, ensuring that the model's ability to distinguish between the two classes is thoroughly assessed.
+The library also provides robust support for evaluating the model's performance using a variety of metrics, such as :ref:`accuracy, precision, recall, and ROC-AUC <Limitations_of_Accuracy>`, ensuring that the model's ability to distinguish between the two classes is thoroughly assessed.
 Additionally, the library supports advanced techniques like imbalanced data handling and model calibration to fine-tune decision thresholds, making it easier to deploy effective binary classifiers in